arq5x/lumpy-sv/README.rst

 Installation
 ============
 Lumpy installation does not require any external softwart.
-We do recommend installing samtools, bedtools, bamtools, novoalign (or bwa), yaha, and Statistics::Descriptive.
+We do recommend installing samtools, bedtools, bamtools, novoalign (or bwa), and yaha.
 Below is a step-by-step tutorial for how to install and use Lumpy.
 This guide assumes that `/usr/local/bin` is writable and in your path.
 If either is not true, use another directory that is both writable and in your path, or contact your administrator.
 If you have questions, email me.

 Install samtools
 ::